 To save money, we opted to purchase used furniture for our girls’ rooms.
 We knew that with kids it would experience heavy wear and tear.
 Though we have always attempted to prevent it, we also knew that markers and glue would be inevitable.

-So, we painted pieces to match Pottery Barn Kids white in Sherwin Williams Creamy.
+So with that in mind, we painted pieces to match Pottery Barn Kids white in Sherwin Williams Creamy.
 We used a few different brands of furniture paint.
 It turned out, some were much more successful than others.

 You know you’re using the right paint when it doesn’t chip, doesn’t dent, wipes clean, has a smooth finish and is dry to the touch.